coingaming/moon-light/docs/app/client/tagsInput/description.md

 These selected text entries are being displayed as tags.
 Tags represent a set of interactive keywords that help organize and categorize objects.

-Tags can be added by pressing the <kbd class="inline-block whitespace-nowrap rounded px-1.5 font-medium tracking-wide text-moon-14 border border-beerus text-trunks ms-auto">Enter ⏎</kbd> key or removed by the mouse click from the input element.
+Tags can be added by pressing the <kbd className="inline-block whitespace-nowrap rounded px-1.5 font-medium tracking-wide text-moon-14 border border-beerus text-trunks ms-auto">Enter ⏎</kbd> key or removed by the mouse click from the input element.